bitofmind/swift-model/README.md

 # SwiftModel

 SwiftModel is a library for composing models that drives SwiftUI views.
-It comes with many powerful features using advanced tooling using a lightweight modern Swift style.
+It comes with many powerful features and advanced tooling using a lightweight modern Swift style.

 - [What is SwiftModel](#what-is-swiftmodel)
 - [Models and Composition](#models-and-composition)